-The private, Benedictine, residential, liberal arts identity of Saint John's University is such that we are providing an overall experience which includes a centrally important community living component.
-Beginning with those enrolling in the Fall 2008 semester, Saint John's students are required to live on campus, unless granted permission from Residential Life and Housing, to live at home (with parents) or off campus (during their junior and senior year).
+As a Benedictine, residential campus, Saint John's University promotes the development of the individual within the context of living and learning in community.
+This is accomplished by having all students live in campus housing while attending St. John's.
+Saint John's students are required to live on campus, unless granted permission from Residential Life and Housing, to live at home (with parents) or off campus (during their junior and senior year).

 Students who need to stay on campus during any break period must complete and submit an Break Request Form (CSB/SJU username and password required).